hafidsousa/webcrawler/README.md

 ```
 Java8
 Gradle 4.1 (Or just use provided Gradle wrapper)

-To Run the application in a Integrated Environment you must configure AWS DynamoDB Endpoints and AWS SQS.
+To Run the application in a Integrated Environment you must configure AWS DynamoDB and SQS endpoints at `src/main/resources/application.properties`.

 ```
 ## Build